ClementineAccount/simple-penalty-die/README.md

 # Installation
-Simple Penalty Die can be installed by placing the manifest link below directly into the Module Installer in your Foundry server 'Configuration and Setup' tab or by searching for the module listed in the same Module Installer.
-More information can be found on FoundryVTT's [Module Management](https://foundryvtt.com/article/modules/) page.
+Simple Penalty Die can be installed by placing the manifest link below directly into the Module Installer in your Foundry server 'Configuration and Setup' tab
+~~or by searching for the module listed in the same Module Installer.
+More information can be found on FoundryVTT's [Module Management](https://foundryvtt.com/article/modules/) page.~~ (When its actually published I just put this as placeholder text and then forgot I made this public)

 # License
 Simple Penalty Die is licensed under the [MIT License](https://github.com/ClementineAccount/simple-penalty-die/blob/master/LICENSE).